mwvgroup/pwv_kpno/docs/source/examples/correcting_spectra.rst

 Correcting Spectrographic Observations
 **************************************

+..
 Although **pwv_kpno** is primarily designed for correcting photometric observations, it can also be used to correct spectra.
 However, it is strongly recommended to read the
 `Validation section <../../validation/html/transmission_function.html#comparison-to-observations>`_
 first.

-Correcting observed spectra for PWV effects is achieved in four steps:
+Correcting observed spectra for PWV effects is generally achieved in four steps:

 #.
 Use **pwv_kpno** to determine the PWV transmission function corresponding to a given observation
 #.
 Interpolate the transmission function to match the observed wavelengths